OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

    IPv6 topologies.
 : Some topology layers represent the control aspects of Layer 3, like OSPF, IS-IS, or BGP.
-:  The top layer represents
+:  The service layer represents the service view of the connectivity, that can differ for different types of services and for different providers/solutions.
-   the service view of the connectivity, that can differ for different types of services and for different providers/solutions.
+:  The top layer represents the application / flow view of connectivity.

 Digital Map:
 : Basis for the Digital Twin that provides a virtual instance of the